 Don’t charge too far above your value, but don’t ever undervalue what you’re doing for your clients.

-Because I'm such a huge advocate of creating a powerful online presence to support starting a freelance business, I brought in an expert, Laurence Bradford, to share all of the essential elements to building a freelance portfolio that wins you high-value clients.
+Because I’m such a huge advocate of creating a powerful online presence to support starting a freelance business, I brought in an expert, Laurence Bradford, to share all of the essential elements to building a freelance portfolio that wins you high-value clients.
 Here also, is my ultimate guide about how to start a blog (and make money from it).

-As a starting point, let's understand what the purpose of having a portfolio website is, in the first place.
-It's often the first impression a potential client will have of you, your style, your work, and the past clients (or companies) you've worked with.
-You need to effectively communicate the services you offer, and who they're for.
-Beyond that, you need to sell yourself on why you're the best person for this type of work - for the clients you want to work with.
+As a starting point, let’s understand what the purpose of having a portfolio website is, in the first place.
+It’s often the first impression a potential client will have of you, your style, your work, and the past clients (or companies) you’ve worked with in your freelance business.
+You need to effectively communicate the services you offer, and who they’re for.
+Beyond that, you need to sell yourself on why you’re the best person for this type of work – for the clients you want to work with.

 Your freelance portfolio needs to do the following, in order to be truly effective at selling your services: